shotsan/shotsan/readme.md

 and outdoor environments.

-I have a strong background in 3GPP technologies, including New Radio (5G), 4G-LTE, and NB-IoT, and have made contributions to the standards.
+I have a strong background in 3GPP technologies, including New Radio (5G), 4G-LTE, and NB-IoT.
+I made contributions to the standards too.
 When I'm not working, you can find me indulging in my hobbies as an [avid photographer](https://www.flickr.com/photos/195237800@N07), ham radio enthusiast with a general class license (call sign: KI5AVL), and dedicated FC Barcelona fan who's always ready for a game of football.